AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 `9` comments of ratings `3` or `5` are distributed, in reverse order of creation, across `3` pages.
 Each page request results in `2` requests to DynamoDB, one for both selected partitions in the `byRating` index.

-Rows with a grey background are discarded by the pagination process.
+Rows with a grey background have been discarded by the pagination process.

 Page `1` is filled up by the comments at `12:32` and `12:20` from partition `PRODUCT#42/5` the one at `12:30`.
 For a user to navigate to page `2`, we need to generate `LastEvaluatedKey`s for **both** of the partitions that we are reading. **We do this by generating a `LastEvaluatedKey` for the last visible item from each partition.**